OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 # Combining margins and schedule

 Margins and scheduled points are two ways to add time constraints to a train's schedule.
-Therefore, there most be a clear set of rules to figure out how these two interfaces interact.
+Therefore, there must be a clear set of rules to figure out how these two interfaces interact.

 The end goal is to make the target schedule and margins consistent with each other.
 This is achieved by: